 Harissa adds a bit of spice and sweetness.
-If you haven’t tried harissa yet, it’s a delicous Middle Eastern red pepper paste.
+If you haven't tried harissa yet, it's a delicious Middle Eastern red pepper paste.
 These days you can find it in most major grocery stores.
-Or, of course, online.
-It’s delicous on a wide range of dishes.
-I personally love it with scrambled eggs.

 We also boost the Middle Eastern flavors in this vegan red lentil soup with some carefully chosen spices.
 Cumin, coriander, cayenne and garlic add a wonderful balance of warming spices, heat and savoriness.

 We also filled this healthy weeknight dinner with tons of fresh vegetables.
 We used a classic soup base of carrots, onion, celery and shallot to start.
 You'll start by sweating these to remove moisture and soften up the veggies.

 Then, in go the red lentils and and fire roasted diced tomatoes.
 You'll immediately get the beautiful red color we love in this healthy soup.
 All that's left to do is let the lentils break down and let the flavors develop.

 When you're satisfied that everything is fully cooked, it's time to puree.
 The easiest way to puree hot soup is with an immersion blender.
 If you don't have one in your kitchen, I strongly recommend adding it to your wishlist.
 You'll quickly find plenty of uses.
 And, it saves you from getting out the blender.
 We're all for one less dirty dish!